Can I do sabre fencing?

 Q: How do I train at Sydney Sabre?
 Can I just show up?

 A: If you’ve never fenced before, please make a booking for an introductory session.
 This is a one-hour group session with one of our instructors to give you a taste of the sport.

 If you’ve done a little bit of fencing before or have completed the intro class, Sydney Sabre offers a structured group class or private lesson program.
 Please see our classes page for details.

-If you’re an existing sabre fencer and you just want to come and fence, simply drop in during opening hours.
-You can hire equipment if you need it, or use your own.
+If you’re an existing sabre fencer and you just want to come and fence, please get in touch.

 Q: I’m a fencer who does foil or epee.
 Can I train at Sydney Sabre?

 A: No. We’re sabre specialists.

 Q: Can I start with sabre?
 I’ve never done fencing before, but I’ve heard that you have to start with foil.

 A: Yes, you can start with sabre.
 At Sydney Sabre, we feel that the emphasis on foil as a mandatory introduction to fencing is no longer necessary.
 The three weapon disciplines have diverged over time to the point where learning one is not good preparation for the other two.

 We have been involved in introducing beginners to the sport for many years, and have found that most people find sabre to be more exciting, more fun, and easier to learn.